cmiski/Divine-Intellect/README.md

 # Divine-Intellect

+This is python script which runs a pre-specified video everytime you boot-up / start your system.
+(You can customize it accordingly)

+Things you need to do regardless:

 First you need to change the the 'video_path' and the 'vlc_path' (or use any order media player of your choice but put he path of that media player's .exe in this variable) in the script accordingly.

 Then,